cybernetlab/ensure_it/README.md

 true.ensure_integer(boolean: 1000) # => 1000
 ```

-Be aware that octal numbers, beginning with `0` is not accepted by default, because its usage is rarely, that more common situaion to have leading zeroes in decimal numbers while loading data from something like csv file.
+Be aware that octal numbers, beginning with `0` is not accepted by default, because its usage is rarely, that more common situation to have leading zeroes in decimal numbers while loading data from something like csv file.
 To recognize zero-strated numbers as octals, use `octal: true` option.

 ### ensure_float, ensure_float!